jamesdavies010/SQL-and-Tableau-projects/Customer-conversion-analysis-using-funnels/README.md

 🚀 **More data is needed**: Before making strong conclusions, additional **data from more months** is required to confirm whether the observed trends are seasonal.

 📉 **Monitor the "add to cart | page view" ratio**:
-- If this ratio continues to decline, the company should investigate:
-  - **Product appeal**: Are users clicking on the site but not finding interesting products?
+- If this ratio continues to decline, the company should focus on making the products more appealing to customers or the design of the website more enticing.
+In other words, why are users clicking on our page but then not finding any items that they would like to purchase?
-  - **Website UX design**: Is the checkout process intuitive?
-Are users struggling to add items to their cart?

 📊 **Statistical testing**:
 - Conduct **chi-square tests** to assess whether differences in **conversion rates** across **countries and months** are statistically significant.